Scapula

 The anterior surface is also known as the ventral or costal surface.
 It faces the posterior thoracic wall and is slightly concave.
 This surface is smoother than the posterior surface, as most of it is taken up by a large, shallow concavity named the subscapular fossa.
 The subscapularis muscle fills the fossa.

 • The anterior surface also presents several oblique lines known as oblique ridges.
-They cross the subscapular fossa from the superolateral to the inferomedial aspect of the subscapular fossa.
+They cross the subscapular fossa from the superolateral to the inferomedial aspect.
 The oblique ridges are formed by the intermuscular tendons of the subscapularis muscle.

 The posterior surface is also called the dorsal surface.
 It appears convex and is divided into two parts by a protruding ridge known as the spine of the scapula.
 It transverse the dorsal surface and passes mediolaterally across it, separating it into two uneven portions.